A Quick Guide

 It involves a lending criterion that is based on your health records.
-It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the plan provider will offer you.
+It allows you to unlock more cash depending on the answers you give to the health and lifestyle questionnaire the provider will offer you.

 Generally, the weaker your health, the more money you can borrow.

-The qualification criterion when it comes to this plan is dependent on the kind of medical issues that you have – your plan provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.
+The qualification criterion when it comes to this is dependent on the kind of medical issues that you have – your provider will work on the underwriting code that your life expectancy is likely to be lowered if you’re sickly.